Queensland’s renewable energy target

 Solar for remote communities

-In Queensland’s far north, solar for remote communities will see renewable energy systems installed in 4 Indigenous communities.
+In Queensland’s far north, the decarbonising remote communities program has seen renewable energy systems installed in 4 Indigenous communities.

 In 2019, CleanCo was established as Queensland’s first publicly owned clean energy company to deliver affordable clean energy for Queenslanders.